ailadonayre/ARKA-Life-Insurance/README.md

   ```

 ## :cherry_blossom: About the Developer
-If it's open-source, talk about the community here, ask social media links and other links.
+Hi!
+I am **Aila Roshiele C. Donayre**, the program developer and initiator behind ARKA: Arangkada Life Insurance.
+This is my first time fiddling with Java as a novice programmer, as the only
+programming languages that I have ever got my hands on were C++, and Python.
+ARKA holds a special place in my heart for it is one of my first individual projects and is definitely something that
+I will remember in retrospect as one of my starter programs.
+<br/><br/>
+As a stakeholder in our university, I find most of my peers are not well-versed with the benefits of acquiring a lifetime insurance plan; even I have minimal knowledge about its administration despite
+having a policy plan under my name.
+Hence, during ideation, I made references to my very own insurance plan so as to gather sufficient information for the functionalities of the program.
+I also
+inquired my family members regarding their insurance contracts and the assessments implemented to apply for one.
+Furthermore, I researched common constraints observed in insurance companies and
+worked against those.
+<br/><br/>
+With these pieces of information, I managed to develop **ARKA: Arangkada Life Insurance** with consideration to the less privileged members of society due to their inaccessibility
+to such amenities and an easily navigated front-end structure for the agents that will primarily make use of the program.

 ## :star2: Acknowledgment
-To <b>Miss Fatima Marie Agdon</b>, this project would not have proven its success without your transformative pedagogical methods and invaluable
-share of knowledge in Java programming and the principles of object-oriented programming.
-The accomplishment of this program is not only a fruit
+To **Miss Fatima Marie Agdon**, this project would not have proven its success without your transformative pedagogical methods and invaluable knowledge in Java programming and the principles
-of all the hard work poured into its ideation and materialization, but also a testament of your excellent mentorship this semester.
-Thank you for
+of object-oriented programming.
+The accomplishment of this program is not only a fruit of all the hard work poured into its ideation and materialization, but also a testament of your excellent
-your support and guidance.
+mentorship this semester.
+Thank you for your support and guidance.